 All schools have a duty of care to ensure that their pupils are safe and that all parents and visitors to the site are protected from any risks to their health or wellbeing.
 Should the school fail in this duty of care and you suffer an injury or loss, it is important to initiate your claim as soon as possible to maximise the strength of your case and secure the compensation you deserve.
-Our experience in this field makes us one of the most reliable, knowledgeable and empathetic teams in the UK.

 - Playground accidents such as falling from climbing frames